Zooplankton Diversity & Distribution

 Comparison of morphological and molecular identification of prey in larval fish guts, from Jungbluth et al. 2021 (eDNA)

+We're generally interested in studying population dynamics of planktonic organisms, toward a better understanding of how populations respond to stressors and inform how we can make our ecosystems more resilient to future changes.
 Larval stages of aquatic organisms are often highly abundant (many R-selected species) and play important roles in aquatic food webs partly from their high abundance and high mortality rates (e.g. important food for planktivorous fishes).
 They are often difficult to study in part because they are harder to identify to species than adult stages.
 Molecular techniques can help fill the gap in studies of larval biology and ecology in ways that just aren't possible with traditional methods.

-In addition to using dietary DNA to study what larval organisms are eating (e.g. Jungbluth et al. 2021- eDNA) my lab has also developed a molecular technique that utilizes something called quantitative PCR to estimate the abundance and biomass of difficult to identify larval copepods (Jungbluth et al. 2013, Jungbluth et al. in review).
+In addition to using dietary DNA to study what larval organisms are eating (e.g. Jungbluth et al. 2021- eDNA) my lab has also developed a molecular technique that utilizes something called quantitative PCR to estimate the abundance and biomass of difficult to identify larval copepods (Jungbluth et al. 2013, Jungbluth et al. 2022).

 Prospective students, Post-doctoral scholars, or volunteers